oyanzhi/tp/docs/UserGuide.md

 # <font color=#e46c0a>FinHub User Guide</font>

-FinHub is a **desktop app for insurance agents to manage clients.
-It helps them to better organise all information related to each client, optimized for use via a Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
+FinHub is a **desktop app that helps insurance agents manage client information efficiently.
+It is optimized for use via a Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
 If you can type fast, FinHub can get your client management tasks done faster than traditional GUI apps.

 <!-- * Table of Contents -->
 <page-nav-print />